ryo-capricorn92/CaCGame-solo/README.md

 - [X] add save button
 - [X] add a list of saved dogs
 - [X] clicking on dog's name allows editing
-- [ ] add view button to list
+- [X] add view button to list
-- [ ] add delete button to remove dog from list
+- [X] add delete button to remove dog from list
 - [ ] use localStorage to keep data persistent

 - [ ] add more designs

 #### Far out possibilites ####
 - [ ] add ability to toggle layers on saved dogs
+- [ ] add authentication
+- [ ] make colors follow patterns to come with nice schemes